 Lynne Brenner, used the mariana sauce to create the base for minestrone soup.
-Her hubbie enjoyed the penne pasta, but since she is gluten free, she added her own gluten free noodle.
+Her hubbie enjoyed the penne pasta we supplied while she used glueten free noodles in her dish.
 They enjoyed dinner with games of cribbage and Scrabble.

 Caroline Merk turned her Italian themed ingredients into an Asian meal!
 She and her daughter Gigi added creatively to their pantry from Asia Plaza’s Park ‘n Shop grocery store.
 “We sauteed honalogo mushrooms, adding some miso broth once they were browned.
 This went into the sauce.
 Our side dish was baby bok choy sauteed in garlic and sesame oil, then finished it off with some soy.
 No Chianti in the pics – I already drank it” – WE GET IT!